Chemical Peel Claims

 Every patient or customer deserves to feel safe when undergoing a cosmetic procedure.
 To ensure your safety, you should have been made aware of any risks prior to undergoing the procedure.
 While most cosmetic procedures are completed without injury, there is always the possibility for injury to occur – especially if the practitioner does not take all the proper precautions.
 Deep peels are particularly dangerous due to the intensity of the chemicals that are used and the length of time that they are left on.
 If you have suffered an injury due to misinformation or a negligently performed chemical peel, you may be entitled to compensation.
-To make a claim, your case will be assessed by a cosmetic specialist solicitor to determine whether any injuries are the result of professional negligence.

 Some examples of the risks/injuries that can occur due to chemical peels: